 Landlords, property management groups, and other business owners receive great economic benefit from your presence on their property, but when the negligence of the business causes a customer injury, that may give rise to a claim known as premises liability.

 While a business is not required to guarantee your safety, in North Carolina, business owners must take reasonable and necessary precautions to protect its customers and tenants from harm.
 Reasonable precautions include: warnings, adequate lighting, cameras, sufficient personnel, security systems, security guards, limited access and other means necessary for the time and the area.
 More security is needed at night, and obviously, a high crime area needs more security than a low crime area.
 If you have been a victim of inadequate security, you need a lawyer that is experienced in premises liability.

-At Randall & Stump, PLLC, we can help you understand your rights, the potential claim you may have and the strategies that may be available in your case to seek justice for your injuries.
+At Randall & Stump, Criminal Defense Attorneys, we can help you understand your rights, the potential claim you may have and the strategies that may be available in your case to seek justice for your injuries.
 Our personal injury attorneys have extensive experience handling personal injury cases throughout North Carolina.